awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tutorial-stock-data-kplkcl2-finish.md

 **Use connectors to Amazon S3/DynamoDB/Amazon Redshift/Storm**
 As a stream is continuously processed, its output can be sent to other destinations\.
 AWS provides [connectors](https://github.com/awslabs/amazon-kinesis-connectors) to integrate Kinesis Data Streams with other AWS services and third\-party tools\.

-## Next Steps<a name="tutorial-stock-data-kplkcl-next-steps"></a>
-+ For more information about using Kinesis Data Streams API operations, see [Developing Producers Using the Amazon Kinesis Data Streams API with the AWS SDK for Java](developing-producers-with-sdk.md), [Developing Custom Consumers with Shared Throughput Using the AWS SDK for Java ](developing-consumers-with-sdk.md), and [Creating and Managing Streams](working-with-streams.md)\.
-+ For more information about the Kinesis Client Library, see [Developing KCL 1\.x Consumers](developing-consumers-with-kcl.md)\.
-+ For more information about how to optimize your application, see [Advanced Topics](advanced-consumers.md)\.